jaupi-enrico/shift-manager-excel-vba/README.md

 - Workers
 <img src="https://github.com/jaupi-enrico/shift-manager-excel-vba/blob/main/docs/dipendenti.png">

-> ⚠️ Note: This is a student-developed project for educational and portfolio purposes.
+> ⚠️ Note: This is a student-developed project for portfolio purposes.
 Bugs may be present.
 > Black boxes are present in the screenshots to protect the privacy of real workers, they aren't present in the real file
+> Inside the file there are many parts missing.
+(Trademark and copyright issues)

 ## Author